UCSD-AI4H/SSL-TL/README.md

 # Transfer Learning or Self-supervised Learning?
 A Tale of Two Pretraining Paradigms
 Pytorch code and models for paper

-Transfer Learning or Self-supervised Learning?
-A Tale of Two Pretraining Paradigms
+**Transfer Learning or Self-supervised Learning?
+A Tale of Two Pretraining Paradigms**

+*Xingyi Yang∗, Xuehai He∗,Yuxiao Liang, Yue Yang, Shanghang Zhang, Pengtao Xie*

 This repository contains code and pre-trained models used in the paper and 2 demos to demonstrate:
 1) Code for a comprehensive study between SSL and TL regarding which one works better under